bquast/bquast.github.io/_posts/2015-05-30-diagonals.md

 ## [11,]    0    0    0    0    0    0    0    0    1     1     1     1
 ## [12,]    0    0    0    0    0    0    0    0    1     1     1     1
 {% endhighlight %}

+Fat diagonal matrices occur when we combine two dimensions of a data set along one edge of a matrix.
+For example, trade-flow data in the [decompr](http://cran.r-project.org/package=decompr) and [gvc](http://cran.r-project.org/package=gvc) package have each country-industry combination occur on each edge of the matrix.

 The workhorse function of this package is the `fatdiag` function, which tries behave similarly to the `diag` function from the `base` package, but then with diagonals being **fat**.